Here are some terms and acronyms you may see as a kinship caregiver and what they mean.

 This refers to kinship care when SCDSS has become involved.
 You may also hear this called formal kinship care.
 When SCDSS has legal custody, the child remains in the home with the kinship caregiver.
 The agency is then able to provisionally license the family while working towards licensure within the 60-90 timeframe.
 The family will receive a monthly board payment and case management to enhance the child’s stability while living with the kinship caregiver.

 This is care worked out between family members or friends and the child’s parents—without SCDSS involvement.
 You will also hear it called informal kinship care.
 People providing private kinship care will not have a case manager but may be able to apply on their own for government assistance programs.
 A good resource for these caregivers is www.scthrive.org.

 Kinship Care Provider

 This describes a person who is taking responsibility for the care of a child.
-A kinship care provider may be related to the child or may be a close family friend.
+A kinship care provider may be related to the child by blood, marriage, adoption, godparent, neighbor, teacher or may be a close family friend.

 Licensed Foster Parent

 This refers to a person who has completed the S.C. requirements to provide foster care.
 Kinship caregivers who become licensed foster parents for children in SCDSS custody receive the same benefits and services as licensed foster parents who are not kinship caregivers.

 This is a non-profit organization that works with anyone living in S.C.
 They can provide help to access many services including food, health care, mental health treatment, prescription drugs and financial support.
 If you are an informal (private) kinship care provider, SC Thrive is especially helpful because you won’t have the services of a case manager.
 Information is at www.scthrive.org.